pskaranth/datascience/probandstats/Discrete.md

 E(X)(X-1) = $$\lambda^{2}$$

 Applications include:\
-People clicking ads.\
+-People clicking ads.\
-Daily store customers..
+-Daily store customers..

 ## Geometric Distribution

-It gives the probability that the first occurrence of success requires n independent trials, each with success probability p and failure with probabiity q=(1-p).
+It gives the probability that the first occurrence of success requires n independent trials, each with success probability p and failure with probability q=(1-p).
 Probability of nth trial being successful can be given by
 $$g_{p}(n) = q^{n-1}.p$$